 As we mentioned earlier, the trigger has some take up before letoff and that take up is notchy and not very smooth, so there is some improvement to be had there.
 We also found ourselves searching for the magazine release at times which is a bit irksome, but we do suspect that an operator will eventually be able to more easily find and operate that release as they get more familiar with the rifle over time.

 As many of you know, we have now incorporated a new mid range accuracy and usability test as a part of our standard reviews.
 We use a Figure 14 sniper target from World War 2 and set it up at 300 yards.
 We then take three rounds and time ourselves to engage the target, but we only fire one group so that the pressure is on since every shot counts, and we are on the clock.
 The head diagram has no distinct features and that provides a lack of any definitive aiming point, which accurately portrays real life engagements.
 Head shots at 300 yards also provides some longer range assessment of the firearm as well.
 For the test we selected the ammo that performed best in the 100 yard accuracy tests which in this case was the Federal Gold Medal Match 168gr.
 With a full seven MOA of up dialed into the scope, we prepared to begin the test.
 By the time we began this test we had figured out that the rifle needed to be manhandled to perform its best and that is what we did, cycling the bolt with a firm hand.
 Two of the shots felt as if they were rushed, but the group was fired quickly in only 18 seconds.
 The real surprise though came when we retrieved the target as the group was a very nice 3.126″ (0.995 MOA) centered right on the head.
 Our goal for this test is to fire the shots as quickly as possible while maintaining accuracy.
 24 seconds and 1 MOA are considered the standards.
 This means the firing time was excellent.
+We also take into account the ammount of energy delivered on target at 300 yards, with the 308 168gr being the standard.
 Surprisingly, the MVP LR did very well in this test in both time (18 seconds) and accuracy (.995 MOA).

 |300y Head Target Test|